ysflghou/lghou.com/content/pages/about.md

 Happy to have your here 😅

-Currently, I am a remote software engineer Freelancer.
-It's that's simple!
+Currently, I am a remote software engineer Freelancer focusing on backend technologies.